Philip Bushill-Matthews: Biography

 Having been elected Deputy Leader of the Conservative MEPs in November 2007, in June 2008 Bushill-Matthews was elected Leader after Giles Chichester chose to step down in order to clear his name following allegations of withdrawing parliamentary funds for private use.
 During his leadership he put in place a 'Right to Know' system whereby Conservative MEPs openly declared their expenses on line.
 While Leader he fell out briefly with David Cameron who wanted to pull Conservative MEPs out of the EPP-ED Group in the middle of the 2004-9 Parliamentary term, despite the fact that his predecessor (and each of the individual MEPs) had signed a binding commitment to stay in for the full five-year period.

-He did not submit his name for re-selection at the 2009 European elections and stood down as MEP in June 2009.
+Bushill-Matthews did not submit his name for re-selection at the 2009 European elections and stood down as MEP in June 2009.
 In 2011 he was appointed a non-executive director of the Coventry and Warwickshire Partnership NHS Trust, and elected vice-chairman in 2012.
 He briefly came out of political retirement in 2016 to campaign for Remain during the 2016 referendum: his constituency of Warwick & Leamington was one of two constituencies in the West Midlands to vote to stay in along with neighbouring Kenilworth & Southam.

-Bushill-Matthews is the author of The Gravy Train published in 2003 (with a foreword by William Hague) and Who Rules Britannia? in 2005.
+Bushill-Matthews was the author of The Gravy Train published in 2003 (with a foreword by William Hague) and Who Rules Britannia? in 2005.
 His third book, The Eras of La Gomera, was published in summer 2018.
 He is a Fellow of the Institute of Directors.

 In September 2019, Bushill-Matthews joined the Liberal Democrats.

+Bushill-Matthews died after a long illness in Coventry, on 10 December 2023, at the age of 80.